 Villa of Mosaics in Spello

-It offers ten beautiful rooms with mosaic floors that have extraordinary polychrome decorations, such as geometrical elements, human figures, wild and fantastic animals.
+It offers ten rooms with beautiful mosaic floors that have extraordinary polychrome decorations, such as geometrical elements, human figures, wild and fantastic animals.

-The Villa of Mosaics in Spello was discovered in July 2005, just outside the Spello’s walls, in the area of St. Anna, during the works for the construction of a public car park.
+The Villa of Mosaics in Spello was discovered in July 2005, just outside Spello’s walls, in the area of St. Anna, during the works for the construction of a public car park.